Guo777777/CBCT-mandanbular-and-maxillary-Landmark-detection/README.md

 # Landmark-detection
-This is a README-file, after the journal BMC Oral Health accepting my manuscript, I will open the code and data-set to the public.
+This is a README-file, after the journal BMC Oral Health accepting my manuscript, I will open the code to the public.